How do I merge contributor accounts?

 When multiple Git orgs or connections are linked to one LinearB account, it's not uncommon to see a developer contributing code under multiple git accounts, email addresses, or usernames.
 LinearB initially treats each email address and/or username as a unique contributor, you can merge these contributors to see all of a developer's work combined.

-Merge accounts management is available through the People tab > Individuals.
-Hovering over a single account row will show users a menu option.
+Merging user accounts is available through your Team Dashboard.
+Hovering over the three dots next to a single user row will show users a menu option.

-Selecting the option to merge a specific account will open a dialog that will provide a list of all available contributors (found in the Git accounts) and the user will be able to select one or more accounts to merge with the original account selected.
+Selecting the option to merge a specific account will open a dialog that will provide a list of all available contributors (found using all collected Git user accounts) and the user will be able to select one or more accounts to merge with the original account selected.
 LinearB will offer the most relevant accounts as merge candidates, but you can also search for any contributor name in your LinearB instance.

 Selecting accounts to be merged will add the selected account to the merge list.
 The primary user is the user that all other accounts will be merged into, meaning they are getting the alias and teams association of the primary account.